ow2-proactive/proactive-python-client-examples/README.md

 - `demo_basic.py`: A simple script that showcases how to connect to the ProActive Scheduler, create a job and a Python task, and execute it.

+- `demo_job_task_var.py`: Demonstrates the use of job and task-level variables within the ProActive Scheduler.
+This script highlights how to define and access variables that can be shared across tasks within a job, facilitating dynamic task configuration and the passing of data between tasks.
+It showcases setting variables at both the job and individual task levels, and accessing these variables within task implementations for flexible, dynamic workflow execution.

+- `demo_global_var.py`: Demonstrates the use of global variables between tasks in ProActive Scheduler.
+It exemplifies creating and managing jobs and tasks with a focus on inter-task communication via global variables.

+- `demo_task_result.py`: Highlights job submission with task dependencies and result handling, showing how to create tasks that process and utilize the results of preceding tasks.

+- `demo_task_dependency.py`: Illustrates how to manage task dependencies within the ProActive Scheduler.
+It demonstrates creating a series of tasks with specific execution orders, showcasing the scheduler's capability to handle complex dependencies.
+This example provides insights into structuring a job where tasks execute sequentially or in parallel, based on their dependencies, ensuring that dependent tasks wait for their predecessors to complete before starting.

+- `demo_multilanguage_job.py`: Showcases the creation and submission of a multi-language job (Python and Groovy tasks), emphasizing the scheduler's support for diverse programming languages within a single job.

+- `demo_job_status.py`: Demonstrates the process of job submission and monitoring with the ProActive Python SDK.
+It walks through creating a job, adding a Python task, submitting the job to the ProActive Scheduler, and monitoring its status until completion, concluding with the retrieval and display of the job's output.

 - `demo_impl_file.py`: Demonstrates the basic usage of the ProActive Scheduler for executing a Python task implemented in an external file.

+- `demo_impl_url.py`: Illustrates how to set up a machine learning task (Logistic Regression) using a script sourced from a URL, showing the ProActive Scheduler's capability to incorporate external scripts.

 - `demo_exec_file.py`: This advanced script runs a Python task from a file with input files, pre-scripts, and post-scripts.
 It highlights the ability to execute complex scripts with external dependencies.

+- `demo_dataspace_api.py`: Demonstrates managing data transfers between local spaces and the ProActive Scheduler's data spaces (user and global), using the ProActive Python Client.

 - `demo_transf_file.py`: Demonstrates file handling in ProActive tasks, focusing on including input files for processing and designating output files to capture task results.
 This script counts the number of files in a specified directory and outputs the count both to the terminal and to a file within the same directory, showcasing data transfer and file management in ProActive workflows.

 - `demo_forkenv.py`: Shows how to create and execute a Python task within a job, with emphasis on configuring the execution environment using a fork environment script.

-- `demo_selectionscript.py`: This script explains how to create a job and a task, and ensures that the task is executed only on Linux machines using a selection script.

-- `demo_impl_url.py`: Illustrates how to set up a machine learning task (Logistic Regression) using a script sourced from a URL, showing the ProActive Scheduler's capability to incorporate external scripts.

-- `demo_job_status.py`: Demonstrates the process of job submission and monitoring with the ProActive Python SDK.
-It walks through creating a job, adding a Python task, submitting the job to the ProActive Scheduler, and monitoring its status until completion, concluding with the retrieval and display of the job's output.

-- `demo_multilanguage_job.py`: Showcases the creation and submission of a multi-language job (Python and Groovy tasks), emphasizing the scheduler's support for diverse programming languages within a single job.

-- `demo_task_result.py`: Highlights job submission with task dependencies and result handling, showing how to create tasks that process and utilize the results of preceding tasks.

-- `demo_dataspace_api.py`: Demonstrates managing data transfers between local spaces and the ProActive Scheduler's data spaces (user and global), using the ProActive Python Client.

 - `demo_runtimeenv.py`: Demonstrates the process of executing a Python task within the ProActive Scheduler, emphasizing the configurability of the task's execution environment.
 It demonstrates establishing a connection to the scheduler, creating a job, and configuring a Python task to run within a specified container environment.
 This example highlights the scheduler's flexibility in executing tasks in varied and complex runtime settings.

+- `demo_selectionscript.py`: This script explains how to create a job and a task, and ensures that the task is executed only on Linux machines using a selection script.

 - `demo_ai_workflow.py`: Sets up and executes a machine learning workflow for the Iris dataset using the ProActive Scheduler.
 It demonstrates how to create a job, add tasks, and manage their execution sequence.